Co-author: Elise Donaldson

-Whether you plan on purchasing a mobile phone outright or locking into a contract (a mobile phone plan) to acquire your shiny new smartphone, it’s still an expensive piece of kit.
-Considering how much we use our smartphones, and most of us carry it everywhere we go, it’s pretty easy to imagine your phone could be damaged, lost, or stolen.
+Whether you plan on purchasing a mobile phone outright or locking into a contract (a mobile phone plan) to acquire your shiny new smartphone, it’s still likely to be an expensive piece of kit.
+Considering how much we use our smartphones, and how most of us carry them everywhere we go, it’s pretty easy to imagine your phone could be damaged, lost or stolen.

-So how can you insure your phone in the case of damage or loss?
-There are several ways, which we explain in detail below.
+So how can you insure your phone for these circumstances?
+There are several options to choose from, which we explain in detail below.

 What is smartphone insurance?

-Smartphone insurance provides cover for your smartphone or other electronic mobile device such as tablets.
-Smartphone insurance can be bought through your contents insurance or as a standalone policy from your mobile phone provider (see below for details).
+Smartphone insurance, which provides cover for your smartphone, can typically be bought as part of a contents insurance policy, or as a standalone policy from a mobile phone provider (see below for details).

-Portable electronic devices are extremely valuable but are also very easy to damage.
-Covering your smartphone or other electric device is the best way to offset the cost of repairing or replacing them in the likely event that something goes wrong.
+Mobile phones tend to be extremely valuable, but can also be very easy to damage.
+Obtaining insurance for these devices is often the best way to offset the cost of repairing or replacing them in case something goes wrong.

-Depending on what policy you get and where you get it from, smartphone insurance can cover any of the following things:
+Depending on the policy you purchase and where you get it from, smartphone insurance can cover any of the following things:

 - A replacement device if your phone is stolen